 In the pictures below, the black portions are inactive areas and the white portions are active areas.
 OSD menus can be displayed on those unused black areas.

 1. Auto:

 Scales an image proportionally to fit the projector's native resolution in its horizontal width and vertical height.
-This is suitable for the incoming image which is in 4:3 or 16:9 and you want to make most use of the screen without altering the image's aspect ratio.
+This is suitable for the incoming image altering the image's aspect ratio.